 The Prefrontal Cortex Problem

-| Brain Region | Function | Status in Adolescent Dogs | Consequence If You Ignore This |
+| Brain Region | Function | Status in Adolescent Dogs |

-| Prefrontal Cortex | Impulse control, decision-making, focus | Still developing; won't mature until 18-24 months | Dog cannot choose your command over distractions—willpower won't help |
+| Prefrontal Cortex | Impulse control, decision-making, focus | Still developing; will not mature until 18-24 months |

-| Amygdala | Emotional reactions, fear, excitement | Fully active; processes everything at maximum intensity | Every stimulus triggers a stronger reaction than it should |
+| Amygdala | Emotional reactions, fear, excitement | Fully active; processes everything at maximum intensity |

-| Dopaminergic Pathways | Reward processing, motivation | Undergoing restructuring; motivation becomes unpredictable | Yesterday's treats may not motivate today; you need higher-value rewards |
+| Dopaminergic Pathways | Reward processing, motivation | Undergoing restructuring; motivation becomes unpredictable |

-| Limbic System | Emotional regulation | Hyperactive; emotions feel bigger than they are | Recovery from excitement takes longer—plan for decompression time |
+| Limbic System | Emotional regulation | Hyperactive; recovery from excitement takes longer |

 The Hormonal Storm

-- Myelination (the insulation around nerve fibers that makes signals travel efficiently)—incomplete myelination means slower signal transmission between "I heard you" and "I'll respond"
+- Myelination (the insulation around nerve fibers that makes signals travel efficiently) -- incomplete myelination means slower signal transmission between "I heard you" and "I'll respond"

-- Neural pathways (how different brain regions communicate)—pathways are being pruned and rebuilt, which temporarily disrupts established behaviors
+- Neural pathways (how different brain regions communicate) -- pathways are being pruned and rebuilt, which temporarily disrupts established behaviors

-- Emotional reactivity (why your dog suddenly has opinions about things they used to ignore)—hormones amplify the amygdala's already-overactive responses
+- Emotional reactivity (why your dog suddenly has opinions about things they used to ignore) -- hormones amplify the amygdala's already-overactive responses

 Why They're Not Actually "Forgetting"

-This matters because it changes your approach entirely:
+This changes your approach:

 - What will work: Reducing environmental difficulty until your dog can succeed, then gradually increasing challenge as their brain matures